oulutan/ACAM_Demo/README.md

 2. Sonnet (DeepMind) for I3D backbone ``` pip install dm-sonnet ```
 3. DeepSort (explained in next section), you need to use my fork of it.
 Just clone this repo with --recursive
 4. TF object detection API (explained in next section)
-5. OpenCV for webcam input and displaying purposes
+5. OpenCV (3.3.0) with contrib for webcam input and displaying purposes
 6. ImageIO (2.4.1) for video IO ```pip install imageio==2.4.1```.
 I rather use ImageIO for video IO than OpenCV as it is (a lot) easier to setup for video support.
 This is being used when the input is a video file instead of webcam.

 # Installation